Chicago Police Department: 19th century

-In 1860, the detective forces were established to investigate and solve crimes.
-In 1861, the Illinois General Assembly passed a law creating a police board to become an executive department of Chicago autonomous of the mayor.
-The mayor was effectively stripped of his power to control the Chicago Police Department.
-Authority was given to three police commissioners.
-The commissioners created the office of superintendent to be the chief of police.
-The title is again in use today.
+There were 67 total police officers in 1860, compared to the over 100,000 inhabitants of Chicago.
+In 1860, the detective forces were established.
+In 1861, the state legislature created the Chicago Police Commission (abolished in 1875).
+Mayor John Wentworth, an opponent of the state's control over the police, fired the city's entire police force on March 27, 1861.
+Most of these men were rehired by the police board within a few hours.

-The first African American officer was appointed in 1872, but black police were assigned to duty in plain clothes only, mainly in largely black neighborhoods.
+James L. Shelton became the department's first black officer in 1871.
 In 1875, the Illinois General Assembly found that the police commissioners were unable to control rampant corruption within the Chicago Police Department.
 The legislature passed a new law returning power over the police to the mayor.
 The mayor was allowed to appoint a single police commissioner with the advice and consent of the city council.

 In 1896, a parade of Chicago police officers was the subject of the first film ever to be shot in Chicago.

 Women entered the force in 1885, as matrons, caring for female prisoners.
 Marie Owens is believed to have been the first female police officer in the U.S., joining the Chicago Police Department in 1891, retiring in 1923.
 Holding the rank of Sergeant, Owens enforced child labor and welfare laws.

 Despite centralized policies and practices, the captains who ran the precincts or districts were relatively independent of headquarters, owing their jobs to neighborhood politicians.
 Decentralization meant that police could respond to local concerns, but graft often determined which concerns got the most attention.
 In 1895, Chicago adopted civil service procedures, and written tests became the basis for hiring and promotion.
 Standards for recruits rose, though policing remained political.